clarpaul/DevDataProducts_Project/ShinyProject.md

 ========================================================

 ![plot of chunk initialplot_revealed](ShinyProject-figure/initialplot_revealed-1.png)

+See the source file to confirm that this plot is dynamically generated from code

-Regression plot after adding points
+Regression plot after clicking points
 ========================================================

 ![plot of chunk initialplot_after_points](ShinyProject-figure/initialplot_after_points-1.png)